leonardopangaio/git4nondev/README.md

 The branch can be understand as different versions, or replicas of the code, coexisting simultaneously.
 It gives to the developer the security to code without change the principal code.

-The branch can be organized in differente ways, depending on project, environment, feature and other classifications that the team or organization defines.
+The branch can be organized in different ways, depending on project, environment, feature and other classifications that the team or organization defines.
 For example, in a project can exist 3 principal branches, one to production environment, other for homologation env and other to development env.

-Here is a simple gitgraph diagram:
+Here is a simple git graph diagram:
 ```mermaid
 ---
 title: Example Git diagram